StackVista/stackstate-docs/configure/topology/debugging_topology_synchronization.md

 ![Synchronization errors](/.gitbook/assets/settings_synchronizations.png)

-To troubleshoot processing errors, refer to the relevant log files.
+To troubleshoot processing errors, refer to the relevant StackState log files.
 The provided log messages will help you to resolve the issue.
+For details on working with the StackState log files on Kubernetes and Linux see the page [Configure > Logging > StackState log files](/configure/logging/stackstate-log-files.md).

 - Check the `stackstate.log` or, for Kubernetes, the `stackstate-api` pod.
   - If there is an issue with the ID extractor, an exception will be logged here on each received topology element.
 No topology will be synchronized, however, the synchronization’s error counter will **not** increase.